Amen (Amen album)

-Amen is the second album by the American band Amen and its first for a major label, released on September 21, 1999, by I Am/Roadrunner Records.
+Amen is the second studio album by American rock band Amen and its first for a major label, released on September 21, 1999, by I Am/Roadrunner Records.
 The first track on the album, "Coma America", became the band's first single.
 In 2001, the album was re-released with four new bonus tracks.

 Amen was recorded by Casey Chaos on vocals, Shannon Larkin on drums, Sonny Mayo and Paul Fig on guitar and John Fahnestock a.k.a.
 Tumor on bass guitar.
-The album was produced by Ross Robinson who had worked with Casey Chaos and helped him to sign to Roadrunner Records.
-It was released by Robinson's imprint label, I Am.
-The album sold around 15,000 copies in its first year.
+The album was produced by Ross Robinson.
+It sold around 15,000 copies in its first year.